chrisjg19/ReadmeGen/Develop/Readme.md

   ## Description
-  sdfdsf
+  With this repository you are able to create a Readme File

   ## Installation
-  sdfdsf
+  First off get a copy of my repo then you would do NPM install then npm inquirer

   ## Usage
-  sdfdsf
+  to create Readme file

   ## Contribution
-  sdfsdf
+  no

   ## Test
-  sdfdsf
+  to run it first follow the install instructions then to test it do node index.js

   ## Questions
-  For any questions or inquires you can reach me at Email: sdf or visit my Github [sdf](https://github.com/sdf)
+  For any questions or inquires you can reach me at Email: christopher.gonzalez98@gmail.com or visit my Github [chrisjg19](https://github.com/chrisjg19)

   ''
   ![Github license](https://img.shields.io/badge/License-GNU-blue.svg)